LipSurf/help/configuration/custom-plugins.md

 :::

 1. Go to the LipSurf options.

 2. Enable "developer mode".

 3. Click "load a local plugin".

 4. Select the plugin file.

 The custom plugin is now installed.
-You can verify the plugin's new version number in the options if you were simply installing a new version.
+You can verify the plugin's new version number in the options.